afkaf/Python-GVAS-JSON-Converter/README.md

 pip install SavConverter
 ```

-This will install the latest version of SavConverter and its dependencies.
+This will install the latest version of SavConverter.

 ## Using the Conversion Functions